sensu/sensu-go-workshop/lessons/operator/02/README.md

 ### Solution

 To accomplish this, we will setup a local sandbox environment using `docker-compose`.
-Each component will be created within a container running your local machine.
+Each component will be created within a container running on your local machine.
 The installation and configuration is automated for you, so you can start using Sensu right away.

 ### Steps